 Camp Counselor volunteers will have the opportunity to work with children to help them overcome their fear of talking.
 Currently, there are only a small number of similar camps nationwide.
 This is a phenomenal free training opportunity for graduate student level applicants, including but not limited to psychology graduate students, social work graduate students, medical students, speech and language therapists, and psychiatry residents.
 Teachers, professionals and advanced undergraduates in related fields are also encouraged to apply.
 Camp Counselors will be trained in the evidence-based treatment of selective mutism, using the concepts of desensitization and exposure therapy, and learn to apply these concepts to the camp setting.
 Counselors will also learn to use reward systems to support children in using their voices during camp.
-Work will include developing a positive relationship with the children, creating and managing a reward system, supporting the kids in one-on-one, small group, and large group settings through the tools and strategies learned in training.
+Work will include developing a positive relationship with the children, creating and managing a reward system, supporting the kids in small group, and large group settings through the tools and strategies learned in training.
 Counselors will also record information that will be provided to parents as feedback on their child’s experience at camp.

 Junior Camp Counselors:

 This year we have 3 positions for Junior Camp Counselors.
 This is a wonderful opportunity for undergraduates who love working with children and are considering a career working with children.
 Jr Camp Counselors set up and orchestrate craft activities and chaperone field trips at the Pruneyard Shopping Center.

 You will have access to self-paced study material covering the understanding of selective mutism, and empirically validated treatments for selective mutism.